Nondestructive testing: Structural mechanics

 Structure can be complex systems that undergo different loads during their lifetime, e.g. Lithium-ion batteries.
 Some complex structures, such as the turbo machinery in a liquid-fuel rocket, can also cost millions of dollars.
 Engineers will commonly model these structures as coupled second-order systems, approximating dynamic structure components with springs, masses, and dampers.
-The resulting sets of differential equations are then used to derive a transfer function that models the behavior of the system.
+The resulting sets of differential equations are then used to derives a transfer function that models the behavior of the system.

 In NDT, the structure undergoes a dynamic input, such as the tap of a hammer or a controlled impulse.
 Key properties, such as displacement or acceleration at different points of the structure, are measured as the corresponding output.
 This output is recorded and compared to the corresponding output given by the transfer function and the known input.
 Differences may indicate an inappropriate model (which may alert engineers to unpredicted instabilities or performance outside of tolerances), failed components, or an inadequate control system.

 Reference standards, which are structures that intentionally flawed in order to be compared with components intended for use in the field, are often used in NDT.
 Reference standards can be with many NDT techniques, such as UT, RT and VT.

 Relation to medical procedures

 Chest radiography indicating a peripheral bronchial carcinoma.

-Several NDT methods are related to clinical procedures, such as radiography, ultrasonic testing, and visual testing.
+Several NDT methods are related to Clinical Procedures, such as radiography, ultrasonic testing, and visual testing.

 Technological improvements or upgrades in these NDT methods have migrated over from medical equipment advances, including digital radiography (DR), phased array ultrasonic testing (PAUT), and endoscopy (borescope or assisted visual inspection).